 Having numbers within these ranges or above makes you a competitive applicant for NYU Law.

-These numbers, while very high, have slid some in the last couple of years.
+These numbers, while very high, have slid some in the last decade before rebounding in 2019.
 This does not reflect solely on NYU and rather is the product of larger trends in legal education whereby fewer and fewer people are applying to law school.
-However, it does mean that admission to NYU may be slightly more obtainable than it was when students were flocking to law school at the height of the recession.
+However, it does mean that admission to NYU may be slightly more attainable than it was when students were flocking to law school at the height of the recession.

 One thing for those who are considering a retake to boost their LSAT score: NYU claims that they still average multiple scores.
 That said, when you view self-reported data of applicants there is little or no indication that retakers are being considered